 These are 10 things you must know before visiting Goreme Turkey in the Cappadocia region.
-Most visitors spend between two and four days touring this dramatic paradise with its fairy chimneys and hot air balloon rides—however, three nights is ideal.
+Most visitors spend between two and four days touring this dramatic paradise with its fairy chimneys and hot air balloon rides—however, for many travelers three nights is ideal.
 With limited time it’s important to have it planned wisely and spent efficiently.

 Travelers visiting Goreme, Turkey almost immediately recognize the delightful blend of old and new.
 Whether it’s the juxtaposition of cave homes versus a modern resort or a sports car versus a horse-drawn wagon, something will surely catch your eye and make a lasting impression.
 Simply put, it’s a fascinating place to see life existing in such a harmonious fashion.